TheFranMan/tasker-gateway/readme.md

 The <a href="https://locust.io/" target="_blank">locust</a> application is a Python based tool used for load testing.
 Follow the <a href="https://locust.io/#install" target="_blank">installation steps</a> to install locust, then from the root dir run `locust`.
 This will bring up a web UI located at <a href="http://0.0.0.0:8089" target="_blank">http://0.0.0.0:8089</a> where you can specify the parameters of the test.
 The tests are located in the file `locustfile.py` in the root dir.

-## Monitoring
-Monitoring is supplied via Prometheus and using a Grafana dashboard at <a href="http://localhost:3021/" target="_blank">http://localhost:3021/</a>.
-The username and password are both `admin`.
-The dashboard can be imported using the file `./data/grafana/dashboard.json` in the root dir.

 ## Routes
    * `GET /heartbeat`